 The sanitarian should collect samples of suspect food(s), if still available.
-Targeted sampling and laboratory testing of foods should be directed by epidemiological and environmental investigations.
+Targeted sampling and laboratory testing of food should be directed by epidemiological and environmental investigations.
 If an implicated food has not been identified at the time of sampling, various specimens may be collected and stored for future laboratory testing as additional information becomes available.
 Food samples that may be appropriate for collection and testing include:

-- Ingredients used to prepare implicated foods. - Leftover foods from a suspect meal. - Foods from a menu that has been implicated epidemiologically. - Foods known to be associated with the pathogen in question. - Foods in an environment that may have permitted the survival or growth of microorganisms.
+- Ingredients used to prepare implicated food. - Leftover food from a suspect meal. - Food from a menu that has been implicated epidemiologically. - Food known to be associated with the pathogen in question. - Food in an environment that may have permitted the survival or growth of microorganisms.